mangeshkokse/K8s/K8-QA.md

 ```
 - **Toleration:** The pod has a toleration that matches the taint key=example:NoSchedule, which allows it to be scheduled on the node with that taint.

+## Taint Effects
+A taint has three effects:
+1. `NoSchedule`:
+- Pods without matching tolerations will not be scheduled on this Node.
+- Example: "Only specific workloads can run here."
+2. `PreferNoSchedule`:
+- Pods without matching tolerations will try to avoid this Node but may still be scheduled if necessary.
+- Example: "Prefer not to use this Node unless there's no other option."
+3. `NoExecute`:
+- Pods without matching tolerations are evicted (removed) from the Node if they’re already running and will not be scheduled there again.
+- Example: "Keep this Node completely clear of certain Pods."

 # Q. Difference Between Manual Scheduling and Taint & Toleration in Kubernetes

 - **Manual Scheduling**: